Extended Workforce Policy - Procedural Guideline

 Full-time salary/ 1825 (nominal 35 per week x 52.143 weeks/year) = hourly rate

 There may be roles e.g. for which a full job description may not be appropriate.
-In this case, a list of duties should be compiled by the relevant School/RI and paid accordingly after agreement with the College/University Services HR team on the grading in advance of the assignment.
+In this case, a list of duties should be compiled by the relevant School and paid accordingly after agreement with the local P&OD Team on the grading in advance of the assignment.

 The University salary scales and associated hourly rates are available here - Finance Salary Scales including Hourly Rates.